Shelbournator/thoughts/_posts/2026-01-17-the-infrastructure-of-meaning.md

 The Civil War is what happens when that shared grounding fails.

-Emerson himself struggled with this question and eventually disavowed some of pure individualism embedded in the Trascendentalist movement in favour of becoming an Abolitionist.
-Nietzsche's thinking would come to be aped by the Nazis, and one of his followers, Heidegger, would be a card carrying Nazi.

-Most scholars agree that Nietzsche would not have been a Nazi: he wrote scathingly of German nationalism and enjoyed learning about other cultures, including French.
-However, one cannot help but feel that Nazism is somewhat of a failure mode of this way of thinking.
-When one opens up the moral foundations of civilisation for re-examination, it is very possible that something _worse_ may emerge.
+Emerson himself recognized this scaling limit.
+Under the pressure of slavery, he pivoted from the pure individualism of the Transcendentalists to the collective moral absolute of Abolitionism.
+He acknowledged that some structural problems cannot be solved by the self alone.

+Nietzsche illustrates the opposite risk.

+While Nietzsche personally detested German nationalism, his architecture was co-opted by the Nazis and validated by followers like Heidegger.
+This is the catastrophic failure mode of the Deep Refactor.
+When you dismantle the load-bearing moral foundations of a civilization for re-examination, you remove the guardrails.
+You create the possibility of a better architecture, but you also open a vacuum.
+History shows that what fills that vacuum is often worse than what was removed.

 ## Conclusion